gregorhd/mapcompare/README.md

 ### CPU runtime (work in progress)

-The below results currently do not yet take into account the different rendering strategies of libraries which affects when the _cProfile_ considers `renderFigure()` to be completed for each.
-How to do this to establish a equal basis upon which to compare libraries is currently being investigated.
+The below results currently do not yet take into account the different rendering strategies of libraries which affects when _cProfile_ considers `renderFigure()` to be completed for each.
+How to establish an equal basis for comparison is currently being investigated.

 #### Subset dataset (feature count: 2,645)